 What is Old-Fashioned Chow Chow Recipe?

-Chow chow is a tangy pickled relish traditionally made with green tomatoes, cabbage, onions, and bell peppers.
-It’s flavored with a blend of spices, vinegar, and sugar, offering a balance of tangy and sweet.
-Often called green tomato relish, chow chow’s variations reflect the regional and family traditions behind it.
+Chow chow is a vinegary pickled relish, traditionally with green tomatoes, cabbage, onions and bell peppers.
+It’s seasoned with a mixture of spices, vinegar and sugar, which gives it a tangy sweetness.
+Called green tomato relish, or gherkin relish, chow chow’s variations reflect the regional and family traditions surrounding its making.

 Ingredients for Old-Fashioned Chow Chow Recipe